Thesis, Hiwi, and Internship Opportunities

-Since starting out in 2003, we've become Germany's leading HCI research group in terms of archival CHI publications (see CHI Ranking Germany).
+Since starting out in 2003, we've become one of Germany's leading HCI research groups in terms of archival CHI publications (see CHI Ranking Germany).

 Bachelor's and Master's Thesis Candidates

-We always have interesting thesis topics to work on as part of our research projects.
-Just contact us with a short mini-CV including your grade transcript, activities, and interests (see below for more details on how to apply).
+We always have interesting thesis topics to work on as part of our current research projects.
+Just contact us with a short mini-CV including your grade transcript, activities, and interests — see below for more details on how to apply.)

 - Other topics in HCI and Media Computing, e.g., HCI Design Patterns: contact us.